mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step10.md

+**Pre-requisite:**
-**Pre-requisite**: Familiarity with json and jsonpath is crucial as well as famility with outputing kubernetes resources into json/yaml `kubectl get RESOURCE -o json|yaml`.
+Familiarity with json and jsonpath is crucial as well as familiriaty with outputing kubernetes resources into json/yaml `kubectl get RESOURCE -o json|yaml`.

 The `-o=jsonpath` flag with the kubectl command allows you to filter resources and display them in the way you desire.
 Let's say we want to find the names of all the kubernetes nodes along with their CPU resources.
 The simple way to achieve this is to follow the 4 steps below: